Validating Quantum State Preparation Programs (Extended Version): Evaluation: Applicativity via Case Studies

 \section{Evaluation: Applicativity via Case Studies}

-Here, we present an experimental evaluation of QSV on many programs to judge how QSV can be used to effectively build and validate useful quantum state preparation programs that have different patterns.
-We compare QSV's efficiency and scalability with other frameworks in \Cref{sec:eval}.
+Here, an experimental evaluation of QSV across many programs is conducted to assess how QSV can be used to effectively build and validate useful quantum state preparation programs with different patterns.
+The efficiency and scalability comparison with other frameworks are in \Cref{sec:eval}.